 What Is Dirty Rice

-Dirty Rice, sometimes called ‘rice dressing,’ is a classic savory Louisiana rice dish that starts with browning spicy meats, then layering in rich flavor with onion, bell pepper, celery (the Holy Trinity of Louisiana cooking) and a handful of spices before folding in rice.
+Dirty Rice, sometimes called ‘rice dressing,’ is a classic savory Louisiana rice dish that starts with browning spicy meats, then layering in rich flavor with onion, bell pepper, celery (the Trinity of Louisiana cooking) and a handful of spices before folding in rice.
 The rice achieves its “dirty” brown color from simmering in all that goodness and absorbing its deep flavor.

 Traditional dirty rice is made with finely diced or ground chicken livers added to spicy pork or ground beef or both.
 The chicken livers are used to bring a full-bodied richness to the dish and almost act like a binder to hold it all together.

-But not all dirty rice has to be made that way to achieve a delicious, rich flavor… or to be authentic.
 And I’ll be honest.
 Liver of any sort just isn’t my bag.
 Not even a little bit.
+And there are a lot of us who feel this way… even in Louisiana.
 So you will find livers conspicuously missing from this recipe.

 Instead, my family uses (and always has) a little bacon grease and flour.
 This adds a ton of just the right kind of full flavor we all crave from Dirty Rice and acts as a perfect binder at the same time.
 For a little extra Louisiana flair, oysters can be added to this recipe too!